TranslucentComputing/webinar-slack-bot/docs/app_dev.md

 ## Testing Strategy

-We utilize `pytest`, a powerful testing framework, for writing both simple and complex tests.
+We use `pytest`, a powerful testing framework, for writing both simple and complex tests.
 It offers a clear and concise syntax, making our tests easy to write and understand.

 - Unit Testing: Focuses on testing individual components in isolation.
 Ensures that each part of the business logic performs as expected.
 Mocking is used extensively to isolate the tested components.